-Women loved the loose comfortable style of the tea-gown, even if it hovered on respectability and had limits as to where it could and could not be worn.
+Women loved the loose comfortable style of tea-gowns, even if they hovered on respectability and had limits as to where they could and could not be worn.
 For instance, in the nineteenth century, tea-gowns could be worn indoors but were deemed inappropriate when walking on the street.
 So how did a woman chose her tea-gown?
 She selected it based on the time of day and the degree of formality — undress (casual), half dress (dressy casual), or full dress (formal wear).
-Thus, tea-gown fell into one of the following categories listed below:
+Thus, tea-gowns fell into one of the following categories listed below:

 Afternoon Wear (Half Dress): Tea-gowns worn during the afternoon consisted of a high neckline and long, flowing sleeves.
 For the first time, these gowns also allowed women to go without corsets, and so these tea-gowns were worn primarily in front of close friends or family.

 Evening wear (Full Dress): Tea-gowns were not necessarily worn during the evening, but a hostess could wear one at her own dinner party.
 The tea-gown was extremely fashionable by 1900 and consisted of low necklines, sometimes with no sleeves or short sleeves.
 Additionally, many women accessorized them with matching handbags, gloves, or hats.